 Oak Haven Brewery - owned & operated by Gosford RSL.

-The Bolthole & Slygrog ales are available from the Sportsbar
+The Bolthole & Slygrog ales are now on tap.

 The original land owners of the Gosford area were the Fagans.

 Their interests included farming, citrus orchards, timber, cattle and champion race horses.
 They were the first to grow oranges locally and they lived at what is now Henry Kendall Cottage.